dsrw/enu/docs/coding.md

   else:
     turn left

-echo "We drew a bow tie!
-This will only be printed once because it isn't in a times block"
+echo "We drew a bow tie!"
+echo "This will only be printed once because it isn't in a times block"
 ```